Karvish/fire-status/readme.md

 ## About

-Code for the [SitePoint article]() on implementing a status update application with AngularJS and Firebase.
+Code for the [SitePoint article](http://www.sitepoint.com/real-time-status-update-app-angularjs-firebase) on implementing a status update application with AngularJS and Firebase.

 ## Usage

+Clone this repo, then run `npm install` to install the dependencies.
+You'll need a server (such as [http-server](https://www.npmjs.com/package/http-server)) to view the app.

+## Firebase

-You can clone this repo and use your own Firebase account by changing up the refs in three files:
+You can use your own Firebase account by following the instructions in the article and changing up the refs in three files:

 * components/auth/authService.js
 * components/status/statusService.js